Vineyards-AI-Lab/auto_judgement_nlp/README.md

-# auto_judgement_nlp
-Efficient Court Justice Using Auto-Judgement with Artificial Intelligence
+# Efficient Court Justice Using Auto-Judgement with Artificial Intelligence

 Published by Journal of High School Science